 The backbone of personal finance is to save more than you spend and invest the proceeds.
 The most common advice is to put your money into cheap index funds each month with a simple allocation split.
 But what if you want to try something more adventurous?
 Index investing may only provide returns of six or […]

-I’ve spent the weekend looking into volatility and I stumbled upon a simple but effective volatility strategy.
+I’ve spent a good chunk of hours looking into volatility and I stumbled upon a simple volatility strategy for VXX.
 The idea is to go long the VXX ETF when volatility is rising and go short the ETF when volatility is falling.
-This is the opposite to the usual approach which is to short volatility on sharp rallies. […]
+This is opposite to the usual approach which is to short volatility on sharp […]

 The Market Meanness Index is a technical indicator developed by JCL from the Financial Hacker website.
 In this article we will describe what the indicator is designed to do and provide some code for Amibroker users.
 MMI is a statistical algorithm based on the median value of a price series.
 It’s purpose is to help […]